trustmaster/embook/people/leadership/project-leads.md

 Any project needs clear, small, and predictable tasks to be successful.
 That's what this is all about.

+### 👩‍💻 Implement their part of work or delegate it

+A Project Lead is not supposed to be a full-time manager.
+One of the reasons they lead the project is their technical expertise in it.
+So, they should work on actual code in order to understand it better and be even more helpful to other participants.

+This doesn't mean that they should burn themselves out if there is simply too much coordination involved.
+Ask for help and delegate part of the work to others as needed.
+This is also a great opportunity to improve delegation skills.

 ### 🔄 Update the team on the status of the project and risks

 Once the project is up and running, it is important to do regular pulse checks and see where it's going.
 Typical ways to do it are: